xcart/xcart-docs/_pages/kb_en/multivendor/trusted_nontrusted_vendors/trusted_nontrusted_admin_experience/index.md

 order: 100
 published: false
 ---
+If the owner/administrator of a multivendor X-Cart store wishes to be able to review the content of new product pages created by vendors before such pages get published,on the storefront, they can enable the addon **Trusted/Non-trusted vendors**.

 Find out how a store administrator can:

    * Activate the addon "Trusted/Non-trusted vendors" to enable the moderation of new products added by individual vendors.